Neph-Oo/lua-ipfs-api/doc/luaipfs.md

 ___
 #### ipfs:dht_query(node_id)
 *Search for peers in the dht.
 Somehow like findpeer but node_id doesn't have to exist.
-It will return a list of closest peers of node_id.*
+It will return a list of closest peers of node_id (xor routing).*

 ###### Args:
 > node_id (string) : node id to search for